BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 Carmen has used the internet long enough that she used to `finger` internet users to find basic information about them.
 Now she uses [WebFinger](https://www.rfc-editor.org/rfc/rfc7033) for even more details.
 However, she wants to be able to release her information in a more modular, privacy-preserving way.
 Thus, she begins to design "CryptFinger".

+When a user wants to find out information about `carmen@cryptfinger.com` they contact the `cryptfinger.com` cryptfinger server and request information about her.

 The foundational design of CryptFinger isn't that different from WebFinger.
-It will allow her to reveal data about a user in a structured way.
-The benefits of using CryptFinger over WebFinger will come as she begins to use privacy-preserving techniques of authentication, elision, and proofs.
+It will allow a user to reveal their data in a structured way.
+The benefits of using CryptFinger over WebFinger will come as Carmen begins to use privacy-preserving techniques of authentication, elision, and proofs.
+But in the meantime, here's what a foundational CryptFinger response might look like:

-When a user wants to find out information about `carmen@cryptfinger.com` they contact the `cryptfinger.com` cryptfinger server and request information about here:
 ```
 "carmen@cryptfinger.com" [
     "alias": "admin@cryptfinger.com"